Course Catalog

 QUICKSet, or “Query UIC Knowledge Set,” is the CCTS Biomedical Informatics Core built version of the i2b2 (Informatics for Integrating Biology and the Bedside) framework.
 The purpose of this tool is to allow researchers to access de-identified clinical data from the UI Health system to obtain aggregate patient counts.
 QUICKSet can facilitate a study by helping researchers to quickly establish the feasibility of carrying out a research study or clinical trial, work through hypothesis creation by continually modifying their own searches, and to identify potential cohorts for clinical trials.

 Completion of this training module is required to gain access to the QUICKSet system.
-Users can request consultations and supplementary services at the CCTS Service Request Site.
+To request a consultation or supplementary service at CCTS, please visit Research Ally.

 Learn More